apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The Desolation's Edge mission "Transaction-Packed" has been left alone.
   I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.
+* Various aspects of Mysteriouslier: Horror at Scryer's Crypt could probably be sped up (like the cube animations and such) but it's been mostly left alone apart from the initial door-opening animation.

 Known Bugs
 ==========